-Building 12 is of historical and architectural significance to the state of Victoria.
-Built in 1909 as a substantially intact, large addition to the iron foundry, it demonstrates the important historical theme of the great expansion of the Newport Workshops, between 1902 and 1928.
+Building 12 was built in 1909 as a substantially intact, large addition to the iron foundry, it demonstrates the important historical theme of the great expansion of the Newport Workshops, between 1902 and 1928.
 Its modern industrial construction is in contrast to the architectural style of the 1888 Central Block Stores.

 Building 13 Central Block Stores

-Building 13 is of historical and architectural significance to the state of Victoria.
 The original brick Central Block was constructed in 1888, followed in 1890 by the corrugated iron clad brass foundry extensions.
 The Building originally contained stores, pattern shop, tinsmith's and coppersmith's shop and a brass foundry.
 The Block was later used as a general store, stores office and plant repair shop.